nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help technology professionals grow in their careers, including best practices, tips for navigating the industry with humor, and guidance for preparing for job interviews.
-This collection of articles offers valuable insights and advice for advancing your technical career.
+The Career Development category provides resources to support professionals in navigating their technical careers, including best practices, job preparation, and unique perspectives on the industry.
+This collection of articles covers topics such as effective habits, using humor in tech, and preparing for job interviews to help individuals grow and succeed in their roles.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*